 The export management company (EMC) offers services to companies that have not exported items before.
 The EMC offers all the services that a company would have if it had an internal export department.
 The EMC deals with export documents and operates as the company’s agent in the overseas market.
 It may include selling the items directly or operating a sales department to process sales orders.

 Export Trading Company

 The export packing company provides a service to companies unfamiliar with exporting.
-Some countries require specific packaging specifications and the export packer’s knowledge in these matters are invaluable to the novice exporter.
-In addition, the export packer can advise companies on appropriate design and materials for the packaging of their items.
+Some countries require specific packaging specifications, and the export packer’s knowledge in these matters is invaluable to the novice exporter.
+Also, the export packer can advise companies on appropriate design and materials for the packaging of their items.
 Packing companies can also assist companies in minimizing packaging so that they can maximize the number of items to be shipped and reduce shipping costs.

-Because of the complexities of the global supply chain companies can quickly become successful in new markets when they use the experience of facilitators and intermediaries.
-However, these services do add an additional cost to the price of the items being exported.
+Because of the complexities of the global supply chain, companies can quickly become successful in new markets when they use the experience of facilitators and intermediaries.
+However, these services add cost to the price of the items being exported.